CANFLUX/pipeline-documentation/_OutlineOLD.md

 # Data Cleaning Pipeline Documentation and Instructions

+--> Added this content to `README.md`, so this outline appears on the main repo webpage and can link from there... (this file can be deleted eventually)

 Principles:
 -	Why we need cleaning_procedures
 -	How to process your sci data